giulianopz/lfcs/domains/7-bonus-miscellanea/edid.md

 This can happen especially if you are using a VGA-to-HDMI converter to connect an old pc to a newer monitor.
 If the comunication is unidirectional, from input (e.g., a mini pc supporting only VGA) to output (e.g. an external monitor supporting only HDMI), the monitor won't be able to send [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) data packets which containts info regarding its capabilities.

-In such cases, you can still grab the EDID data from another pc connected to this monitor or online, if you are lucky enough to find it.
+In such cases, you can have to grab the EDID data from another pc connected to this monitor or online, if you are lucky enough to find it.

 Firstly, you should verify that the graphic card(s) of your pc can match the recommended resolution of your monitor: typically, 1920x1080 at 60 refresh rate (a standard also know as 1080p, Full HD or FHD,).
 For Intel cards, see [here](https://www.intel.com/content/www/us/en/support/articles/000023781/graphics.html).

-Once this is verified, you may try to just add the the intended resolution (let's say, 1920x1080) with [xrandr](https://www.x.org/releases/X11R7.5/doc/man/man1/xrandr.1.html):
+Once this is verified, you may try to just add the the intended resolution (let's tick to the default scenario, i.e. 1920x1080) with [xrandr](https://www.x.org/releases/X11R7.5/doc/man/man1/xrandr.1.html):
 ```
 # show available resolutions for common display types (VGA, HDMI, etc.)
 xrandr